Tencent: 1998–2010: Founding and growth

-Tencent was founded by Pony Ma, Zhang Zhidong, Xu Chenye, Charles Chen and Zeng Liqing in November 1998 as Tencent Inc, incorporated in the Cayman Islands.
+Tencent was founded by Pony Ma, Zhang Zhidong, Xu Chenye, Charles Chen and Zeng Liqing in November 1998 as Tencent Inc, in the Cayman Islands.
 The name "Tencent" is based on its Chinese name Tengxun (腾讯), which incorporates part of Pony Ma's Chinese name (Ma Huateng; 马化「腾」) and literally means "galloping fast information".
 Initial funding was provided to it by venture capitalists.
 In February 1999, Tencent's messenger product OICQ was released.
 Shortly after, Tencent had the client's name changed to QQ; this was said to be due to a lawsuit threat from ICQ and its owner AOL.
 The company remained unprofitable for the first three years.

 South African media company Naspers purchased a 46.5% share of Tencent in 2001.
-As of 2021, it owns 30.86% through Prosus, which also owns a stake in Tencent's sister companies, such as OLX, VK, Trip.com Group, Delivery Hero, Bykea, Meesho, Stack Overflow, Udemy, Codecademy, Brainly and PayU.
+As of 2023, it owns 26.16% through Prosus, which also owns a stake in Tencent's sister companies, such as OLX, VK, Trip.com Group, Delivery Hero, Bykea, Meesho, Stack Overflow, Udemy, Codecademy, Brainly and PayU.
 Tencent Holding Ltd was listed on the Hong Kong Stock Exchange on 16 June 2004, and it was added as a Hang Seng Index Constituent Stock in 2008.

 The company originally derived income solely from advertising and premium users of QQ, who pay monthly fees to receive extras.
 By 2005, charging for use of QQ mobile, its cellular value-added service, and licensing its penguin character, which could be found on snack food and clothing, had also become income generators.
 By 2008, Tencent was seeing profit growth from the sale of virtual goods.

+In June 2007, Tencent established its charity foundation, becoming the first Chinese internet company to do so.

-While Tencent's services have included online gaming since 2004, around 2007/2008 it rapidly increased its offerings by licensing games.
+While Tencent's services have included online gaming since 2004, around 2007/2008, it rapidly increased its offerings by licensing games.
 While at least two, Crossfire and Dungeon Fighter Online, were originally produced by South Korean game developers, Tencent now makes its own games.
 On 21 January 2011, Tencent launched Weixin (微信), a social media app.
 Now branded as WeChat, the app is one of the "super apps", due to its wide range of functions and platforms, and its over 1 billion monthly active users.